-Requests should be made in writing at least 10 work days in advance

-(Requests can only be made as it pertains to Kalamazoo Public Schools academic and/or athletic and/or extracurricular and/or after-school assignments that require attendance at a scheduled competition and/or similar pre-scheduled contest or special event and teacher's attendance is required.)
+Requests should be made in writing at least 10 work days in advance (Requests can only be made as it pertains to Kalamazoo Public Schools academic and/or athletic and/or extracurricular and/or after-school assignments that require attendance at a scheduled competition and/or similar pre-scheduled contest or special event and teacher's attendance is required.)
 This form is not to be used for missed PD as a result of an illness, jury duty, bereavement and/or personal business days.

-Employee's Name:

-Date of Request:

-Reason for Request:

-Event Requesting to be Excused from: Staff Meeting Bldg.
-PD District PD Grade Level/Dept. PD (Check one)

-Approved: Not Approved: (Administrator shall respond in writing within five (5) work days of

-receipt of request)

-Signature (Principal or Appropriate Administrator) Date

-Teacher's Reflection on Missed Material (Teacher shall obtain the information from the meeting facilitator, write a written reflection on the material [space provided below] and submit the information to the administrator within five (5) work days of the missed event.)
+Employee's Name: Date of Request: Reason for Request: Event Requesting to be Excused from: Staff Meeting Bldg.
+PD District PD Grade Level/Dept. PD (Check one) Approved:Image: Not Approved:Image: (Administrator shall respond in writing within five (5)work days ofreceipt of request) Signature (Principal or Appropriate Administrator) Date Signature (Principal or Appropriate Administrator) Date Date Caccher's Reflection on Missed Material (Teacher shall obtain the information from the meeting facilitator, write a written reflection on the material [space provided below] and submit the information to the administrator within five (5) work days of the missed event.)
+Teacher's Reflection on Missed Material (Teacher shall obtain the information from the meeting facilitator, write a written reflection on the material [space provided below] and submit the information to the administrator within five (5) work days of the

-Teacher's Reflection:

-Signature (Employee) Date

-Attachment D.1- Reportable Crimes List
+Attachment C- Reportable Crimes List